Skip to main content

 Seems harmless right?

 The difference between getting a scar on your skin and getting scars in your lungs is while one is more of a cosmetic issue the other stops oxygen from being absorbed into your body.
-As everyone knows, you need oxygen to breath and, of course, live.
+As everyone knows, you need oxygen to breathe and, of course, live.

 This is why it is so important to know how to protect yourself and why OSHA has changed the regulations regarding silica.
 The new PEL or Permissible Exposure Limit is 50 micrograms per cubic foot for an 8-hour shift.